duncanamps/xa80/README.md

-# xa80 V0.3
+# xa80 V1.0(DEV)

 xa80 - X-Assembler for x80 processors

 ![xa80_short](https://github.com/duncanamps/xa80/assets/6016794/5a307bc0-b6b6-458f-91a2-7ae34e710088)

-This is V0.3 which is the supported stable release of the software.
+This is V1.0 (Development) which is in development, and therefore incomplete.
+For the latest stable release, please see [Release Package V0.3.1](https://github.com/duncanamps/xa80/releases/tag/v0.3.1).

 #### Synopsis